morgansr/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Account created to follow The Data Scientist's Toolbox course on coursera
+Repository created to follow The Data Scientist's Toolbox course on coursera